rtharayil/certify-me.github.io/_blog/The-problem-of-Fake-Credentials-in-India-and-its-Ultimate-Solution.md

 layout: blog
 title: The problem of Fake Credentials in India and its Ultimate Solution

+description: Fake credentials in India pose a significant problem, but digital credentials offer a secure solution to prevent fraud.

 abstract: The problem of Fake Credentials in India and its Ultimate Solution
 topic: news